immutable/ts-immutable-sdk/examples/README.md

 ✔ What is your project named? @examples/<product>/<feature>-with-<framework> e.g. @examples/passport/connect-with-nextjs
 ✔ Would you like to use TypeScript? … Yes
 ✔ Would you like to use ESLint? … Yes
-✔ Would you like to use Tailwind CSS? … Yes
+✔ Would you like to use Tailwind CSS? … No
 ✔ Would you like to use `src/` directory? … Yes
 ✔ Would you like to use App Router? (recommended) … Yes ✔ Would you like to customize the default import alias (@/*)?
 No
 ```

+The setup script will throw an error about the app not being part of the yarn project.
+This is normal, the example apps shouldn't be part of the top level yarn project.
+Create an empty `yarn.lock` file in the app root and continue and run `yarn install` manually to install your dependencies.

 Install `@imtbl/sdk` and any other dependencies your example needs e.g.